pstorli/WPDFileTransfer/README.md

 # WPDFileTransfer
-Copy files to/from your pc/phone using c#
+Copy files/folders to/from your pc/phone using c#

 Windows Portable Device file transfer